 There’s a time to be take your stand and a time to run.
 If men are coming at you with stones and whips, then it’s time to get out of Dodge.
 Better to live and fight another day than satisfy some zealot’s lust for blood.

 In Thessalonica and Berea, same story.
-Trouble started brewing and Paul left before it got out of hand (Acts 17).
+As soon as trouble started brewing Paul left before it got out of hand (Acts 17).
 Paul stayed two years in Ephesus, then left after a riot (Acts 20:1).

 Paul was one of the bravest men in the Bible, but he was no fool.
 He knew that a dead apostle serves no one and that the best way to keep preaching the gospel is to stay out of trouble.
 Paul was frequently persecuted but when persecution came, he heeded Jesus’ words and moved on.
 In this way he endured and stayed safe.

-The one time that didn’t happen was when Paul, for reasons known to himself, ignored the warnings of the Holy Spirit and headed into trouble in Jerusalem (Acts 21:11).
-In other words, Paul did the opposite of what Jesus recommended in Matthew 10 and as a result found himself chained and on a boat to a Roman prison.
+The one time that didn’t happen was when Paul, for reasons known to himself, ignored the warnings of the Holy Spirit and headed to Jerusalem (Acts 21:11).
+In other words, Paul did the opposite of what Jesus advised and as a result he found himself chained and on a boat to a Roman prison.

 Persecuted for proclaiming the gospel

 The good news of God’s grace has always brought a hostile reaction from religious people (the leaven of the Pharisees) and oppressive states (the leaven of Herod).
 Nothing has changed.
-(If you don’t believe me, share this post or this post on your Facebook page and watch what happens!)
+(Don’t believe me?
+Share this post or this post on your Facebook page and watch what happens!)

 Jesus knew that if they persecuted him they would persecute us as well.
 But while Jesus had to go to the cross and die, we don’t have to.
 His is a finished work.
 Our deaths add nothing to it.
 Far better to follow Paul’s example and live to preach another day than die at the hand of a madman or an unjust state.
 Especially if your kids are depending on you.

-Whether you’re preaching the gospel in China, Eastern Europe, Afghanistan, or California, it’s always a good idea to avoid trouble, endure to the end, and stay safe.
+Whether you’re preaching the gospel in China, Eastern Europe, Afghanistan, or California, it’s always a good idea to avoid trouble, flee to the proverbial mountains, and stay safe.